NightJolt/Radix/README.md

 	loop { break; }

-But Sometimes its more important to break from multipe loops.
+But Sometimes its even more important to break from multipe loops.
 To do so pass how many nested loops you want to break from as argument.

 	loop { loop { loop { break : 3; } } }

-Same syntax goes with continue which can make program jump at the start of the loop
+Same syntax goes with continue which can make program jump at start of loop

 	loop { loop { loop { continue : 2; } }